 - Using the Thumb Stick, highlight the Option Menu on-screen button and press In.
 Highlight Setup Scanlist and press the Thumb Stick In. - To add/remove a channel from the list, highlight the channel and press the Thumb Stick In to add/remove the check mark in front of the name.
-Only channels that are checked are scanned.
+Only channels that are checked will be scanned. - 3.
+To select all channels or clear all channels, highlight either the Select All or Clear All buttons and press the Thumb Stick In.

-To select all channels or clear all channels, select either the Select All or Clear All buttons and press the Thumb Stick In.
-To begin scanning the codes you selected, highlight the Option Menu and press the Thumb Stick In.
-Choose Scan Current Codes and press the Thumb Stick In.
+To Scan Current Codes, highlight the Option Menu and press the Thumb Stick In.
+Choose the desired setting and press the Thumb Stick In.